dubniczky/Python-Venv-Extension/README.md

 source ~/.venvconfig/venv.sh
 ```

-> **Why does it have to be installed like this?**
+> ❔ **Why does it have to be installed like this?**
+>
-> This script adds new functions to your terminal, so it has to run when your bash runs.
+> This script adds new functions to your terminal by modifying the currently running instance.
+> Actvating a virtual environment works the same way, so it has to be loaded every time.
+> Adding it to bashrc file will automate the loading of the script.

 ## Usage